systemd/mkosi/mkosi/resources/man/mkosi.md

     Note: Include names starting with either of the literals `mkosi-` or `contrib-` are reserved for use by mkosi itself.

+### [Config] Section

+`Profile=`, `--profile=`
+:   Select the given profile.
+A profile is a configuration file or
+    directory in the `mkosi.profiles/` directory.
+When selected, this configuration file or directory is included after parsing the `mkosi.conf` file, but before any `mkosi.conf.d/*.conf` drop in configuration.

 `Dependencies=`, `--dependency=`
 :   The images that this image depends on specified as a comma-separated